-The regional water supplies do not contain lead or copper.
+Regional water suppliers test for lead and copper and all samples tested had levels far below the Action levels for lead and copper.
 It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
 Infants and young children are typically more vulnerable to lead in drinking water than the general population.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Skyway Water and Sewer District is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline 1-800-426-4791 or at www.epa.gov/safewater/lead.

-Lead and Copper Sampling (All Sources) Ideal Goal MCLG Action Level+ Results of the 2019 Samplings Number of Homes Exceeding Action Level Typical Sources in Drinking Water Lead, ppb 0 15 0 0 of 31 Corrosion of household plumbing systems.
-These samples were collected in homes Copper, ppm 1.3 1.3 0.205 0 of 31 within the Skyway Well supply system.
+Lead and Copper Sampling (All Sources) Ideal Goal MCLG Action Level+ Results of the 2022 Samplings Number of Homes Exceeding Action Level Typical Sources in Drinking Water Lead, ppb 0 15 0.002 0 of 30 Corrosion of household plumbing systems.
+These samples were collected in homes within Copper, ppm 1.3 1.3 0.276 0 of 30 the Skyway Well supply system in 2022.